nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The name of the [=package document=] file is required to be `package.opf`.
 Suppliers are required to use the file extension `.opf` for the package document.

-The following xml declaration must be placed at the first line of the document:
+The following XML declaration must be placed at the first line of the document:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>